Patternslib/Patterns/docs/patterns/tooltip.rst

 This specifies that the preferred position of the tooltip is at the top left side of the tooltip.
-If the tooltip does not fit at that position the left-middle positition should be tried, than the right-top or if all previous options failed the middle of the right side.
-If the tooltip does not fit at any none of the prefererred positions the tooltip will be positioned at the location that has the most space, even if this is not one of the preferred positions.
+If the tooltip does not fit at that position the left-middle position should be tried, than the right-top or if all previous options failed the middle of the right side.
+If the tooltip does not fit at any none of the preferred positions the tooltip will be positioned at the location that has the most space, even if this is not one of the preferred positions.